Kobanoss/ITS_Tester/README.md

     [[Input args #1], [Hash Answer #1], [Input args #2], [Hash Answer #2]
     } etc.

-## All data collecting to data_file.json

 # @test
     Usage: Testing fuctions using data in data_file.json

     (Functions must have same name as fuctions in data_file!!!)

+All data collecting to data_file.json

-Module use hash to ecncrypt answers, so, noone would know the fuction result.
+Module use hash fuction to ecncrypt answers, so, noone would know the execution result.

 Only comparison result.